 Cost is $25 and requires a simple review to ensure all guidelines are followed.
 Applications are available at the City office or at http://bit.ly/HC-planning.

+The Highland Fling runs July 29 - Aug 5, 2017.
 This year’s Highland Fling will be a grand celebration of Highland City's 40 Year "Ruby Jubilee - Celebrating the Past, Looking to the Future"!
-In addition to the usual fun events at the Fling.
+This will be in addition to the usual fun events at the Fling.

 Looking for a job?
 Highland City has openings for Seasonal Parks and Streets Workers.
 See the link for all the details and to apply.